Daniel Poole: Post-war and later life

 Poole was discharged from the Australian Imperial Force on 10 August 1918.
 He then returned to his work as a seaman working for McIlwraith, McEacharn & Co and from 1937, the Adelaide Steamship Company.
-On 25 October 1939, Poole reported for duty on mobilisation of the Royal Australian Naval Reserve.
+On 25 October 1939, Poole reported for duty on mobilisation of the Royal Australian Naval Reserve in World War II.
 He was allocated to HMAS Manoora, an armed merchant cruiser, as a petty officer stoker.
 After service in Australian, Papuan, New Guinea and South-West Pacific waters, Poole was discharged as medically unfit on 28 November 1941.
 He died in Sydney on 28 July 1959 and was cremated after an Anglican service.
 He was survived by his son.